emory-libraries/dlp-enhance/README.md

-# Welcome to the enhancement request repository for DLP/Emory Digital Collections!
+# Welcome to the enhancement request repository for Emory Digital Collections and OpenEmory!

 This repository is dedicated to receiving and reviewing enhancement request submissions.